michaeljoseph/datalogy/README.md

 # datalogy

-A collection of command-line tools that facilitate the obtaining, scrubbing and exploring of data.
+A collection of python tools that facilitate the obtaining, scrubbing and exploring of data.

 ## scrape